 Farleigh Hospice supporting the community through the COVID-19 pandemic

 Farleigh is working on the frontline, caring for people living with a life-limiting illness and supporting the NHS and the mid-Essex community through the COVID-19 pandemic.
-We have adapted our services to ensure we can care and support at any time to more than 650 people that we know are coming to the end of their life in the mid Essex community, along with their families, carers and our NHS partners.
+We have adapted our services to ensure we can offer care and support at any time to more than 650 people that we know are coming to the end of their life in the Mid Essex community, along with their families, carers and with our NHS partners.

 Working within the community

 Farleigh nurses, doctors, and clinical teams are working 7 days a week, providing additional support within the community and providing hospice care within people’s homes.
 Our Community service is divided into three Locality Care teams covering separate areas of Chelmsford, Braintree and Witham and Maldon and the Dengie, this is to ensure that we prevent the spread of infection from one area to another and to provide continuity in caring for our patients and their families.
 Our nurses are helping those who are most vulnerable and in their last few weeks and days of life.
 They are preventing unnecessary hospital admissions and ensuring where possible people are with their loved ones during their final hours.

 Farleigh Hospice Helpline

 Anyone can call Farleigh on 01245 457 300, Monday to Friday 9am until 5pm.
 The telephone service offers emotional support, practical assistance, information, and advice, plus details of local and national organisations providing relevant help and support.
 Calls of a clinical nature will be transferred to our clinical advice line.
 You can call the Clinical Advice Line directly on 01245 455478.

 Our adult and children’s bereavement services are continuing to support anyone who is bereaved in the mid Essex community.
 Our services are available either virtually or over the telephone.
 We are here for anyone who has experienced loss, whether known to Farleigh or not.